whoiseon/maplego/README.md

-# MS-IN
+# Maplego

-Ms-in is a community website for sharing and communicating information about MapleStory
+Maplego is a community website for sharing and communicating information about MapleStory